 In 2020, the Group and the Bank increased the use of concessions to assist customers affected by the corona crisis.
-In the Bank, interest only periods were used and they increased remarkably during the spring, but number of new concessions have returned to normal level already during summer.
+In the Bank, interest only periods were used and they increased remarkably during the spring, but the number of new concessions returned to normal level already during summer 2020.
+In the end of 2021 the number of new concessions has been lower compared to the level in the beginning of 2020 before the corona crises.
 In average, length of payment holidays has been less than six months.
 Part of the COVID-19 concessions were defined to be forbearances.
 See Accounting principles for the definition when such concessions are considered to be a forbearance measure.